 Evidence to support the use a compound of American (

 Early research has examined the effect of combination products containing ginseng on lung function in burn victims and those with chronic obstructive pulmonary disease (COPD), a type of lung disease.
 Further research on the effect of ginseng alone is needed before a conclusion can be made.

 Evidence suggests that

 Methicillin-resistant Staphylococcus aureus (MRSA)

-In patients treated with Hochu-ekki-to, which contains ginseng and several other herbs, urinary MRSA has been reported to decrease after a 10-week treatment period.
-Further study of ginseng alone is necessary in order to draw firm conclusions.
+Hochu-ekki-to, which contains ginseng and several other herbs, has been used to treat MRSA, a type of bacterial infection.
+Further research on ginseng alone is necessary to make a firm conclusion.

 Quality of life